ltgcgo/docs/src/octavia/components/midi-db.md

 | PLG150-DX | ✓ | ✕ |
 | PLG150-AN | ✓ | ✓ |

-- The drum kits in `OctaviaAlternative.ins` default to SC-88 Pro instead of SC-88 with unset MSB.
+- The drum kits in `OctaviaAlternative.ins` default to SC-88 Pro instead of SC-88 with unset MSB and LSB.

 ### MusE Instrument Definition File
 These files are intended to be used with [MusE](https://muse-sequencer.github.io/).